vasu001/wordpress-static-themes/README.md

-# wordpress-static-themes
+# WordPress Static Themes
-Contains Static Themes for WordPress
+Contains Static Themes for WordPress that can be converted to WordPress.